System of Transcendental Idealism: The Will

-In addition, since in Schelling there is not actually a final identity of subject and object, it is worth noting that what really runs his system is the will, a blind drive towards self-instantiation which belongs within Kant's noumenal sphere, and about which accordingly nothing further can be said.
+In addition, since in Schelling there is not actually a final identity of subject and object, what really runs his system is the will, a blind drive towards self-instantiation which belongs within Kant's noumenal sphere, and about which accordingly nothing further can be said.
 It is not clear, given the Kantian rules, that Schelling is entitled to use the will in this way.

 Schelling's Influence

-Finally, it is worth noting that the System is the first systematic use of the dialectic (of thesis, antithesis and synthesis) later made famous by Marx.
+The System is the first systematic use of the dialectic (of thesis, antithesis and synthesis) later made famous by Marx.

 Schelling's argument was adopted by Samuel Taylor Coleridge in his Biographia Literaria, where he said:

 'DES CARTES, speaking as a naturalist, and in imitation of Archimedes, said, give me matter and motion and I will construct you the universe....
 In the same sense the transcendental philosopher says; grant me a nature having two contrary forces, the one of which tends to expand infinitely, while the other strives to apprehend or find itself in this infinity, and I will cause the world of intelligences with the whole system of their representations to rise up before you.

 Coleridge had hoped to modify Schelling's argument so as to put it in a conservative, Trinitarian context.
 However, with half of the Biographia already printed, Coleridge realised that his proposed modifications were not going to work, a crisis he solved by inventing a 'letter from a friend' advising him to skip the deduction and move straight to the conclusion.
 It was a decision which laid him open to charges of philosophical unseriousness and plagiarism, subjects of much controversy.

 In the Opus Maximum, Coleridge solved the technical problems he had earlier faced and offered a critique of the form of logic underlying Schelling's system.